edinburgh-napier/set09121/labs/lab1/repo_setup.md

 {:class="important"}
 **Note for JKCC and D2 computers**

-To keep projects saved on your account you need to put them on the H:\ drive. **However, to work you need to have your current project on the :\ drive** So, I would advise that you copy or clone your project in the C:\ drive before starting to work.
+To keep projects saved on your account you need to put them on the H:\ drive. **However, to work you need to have your current project on the C:\ drive** So, I would advise that you copy or clone your project in the C:\ drive before starting to work.

 <br>
 <br>